hjalalin/nab-anomaly-detection/notebooks/machine_temperature/README.md

 # Machine Temperature Dataset

 This folder contains notebooks analyzing the `machine_temperature_system_failure.csv` dataset from the NAB (Numenta Anomaly Benchmark).
+This is a univariate time-series with labeled anomalies.
 The dataset captures temperature readings of an industrial machine leading up to a known system failure.

 ## Notebooks Included

 - `01_exploration.ipynb`
-  Basic data inspection and time series plots.
+Visualizes the raw temperature time series, inspects statistical properties

 - `02_statistical_methods.ipynb`
-  Z-score thresholding and rolling mean-based anomaly detection.
+Implements statistical anomaly detection methods including Z-score, rolling mean, IQR, and MAD.
+Detected anomalies are compared directly against NAB-provided ground truth intervals.

 - `03_lstm_autoencoder.ipynb`
-  LSTM autoencoder trained on normal data to detect anomalies via reconstruction error.
+Trains an LSTM autoencoder on normal segments of the data.
+Reconstruction error is used to detect deviations indicating potential anomalies.

 - `04_trend_detection.ipynb`
-  Detects gradual upward trends using rolling slopes and statistical trend tests (e.g., Mann-Kendall).
+Focuses on identifying gradual upward trends using rolling linear regression and non-parametric statistical tests like the Mann-Kendall trend test.

 ## Objectives

 - Identify early warning signs of failure
-- Compare performance of detection techniques across statistical and deep learning approaches
+- Compare performance of atistical vs. deep learning methods for anomaly detection
+- Visualize and benchmark detection performance against labeled anomalies from NAB

 ## Dataset Info

-- Source: NAB `realKnownCause/machine_temperature_system_failure.csv`
+- Source: NAB `realKnownCause/machine_temperature_system_failure.csv` from the NAB GitHub Repository: https://github.com/numenta/NAB
 - Features:
   - `timestamp` – datetime
   - `value` – temperature reading
+- Ground truth anomaly labels from NAB are loaded from ../labels/combined_windows.json for validation and scoring.